 The Jones Learning Center program is a fee-based academic support unit that provides comprehensive services for students who have specific learning differences, attention deficit/hyperactivity disorder (AD/HD), or autism spectrum disorder (ASD).
 It assists students in reaching their academic potential and enhances their self-awareness, independence, and ultimate employability.
 It provides academic support that complements the University's regular services and programs.
 Its specialized services far exceed the services required by law which are available to all students with learning differences.
-Services are based on each student's individual needs as determined by their psycho-educational evaluation.
 With the support of these services students can participate fully in all academic programs and make a smooth transition to independent learning.
-For JLC students needing support in social skills or independent living skills, the JLC also includes a residential life component in the first year and provides support that emphasizes social thinking for students with ASD, with specific training in social and life skills.
+For JLC students needing support in social skills or independent living skills, the JLC also provides support that emphasizes social thinking for students with ASD, with specific training in social and life skills.